Muaibed/Days-Calculator/README.md

 # Days-Calculator
-This project allows you to put two dates, then calculated the days between them.
+This project allows you to put two dates, then calculate the days between them.